 The nine-page appendix in the Pfizer report lists adverse events of special interest – pre-specified conditions the FDA asks researchers and drug companies to monitor for in relation to a drug.
 Inclusion in this list does not mean that the condition has actually been observed post-vaccination.

-The bulk of the document that appears before the appendix, on the other hand, consists of adverse events that patients or others reported having occurred following vaccination.
+The bulk of the document that appears before the appendix, however, consists of adverse events that patients or others reported having occurred following vaccination.
 Pfizer submitted this information to the FDA as part of its application for the vaccine’s full approval for people age 16 and older.
 These adverse events come from a variety of sources, including reports directly sent to the company, health authorities, cases in medical research, and both non-interventional and clinical studies.
 All adverse events were included regardless of whether or not they were related to the vaccine.

 The Pfizer report also explicitly notes the limitations of adverse event reporting, stating that all reports are voluntarily submitted, and inclusion does not necessarily signal causality.

 Pfizer’s document is dated April 2021, and the FDA recently released it in response to a Freedom of Information Act (FOIA) request from Public Health and Medical Professionals for Transparency, a group that says its aim is to "obtain and disseminate the data relied upon by the FDA to license COVID-19 vaccines."
 Among its members are a number of people who are known to have spread misinformation around COVID-19.